oguzgogus/dis_res/README.md

 ## How to run

-You can run following commands in the project's directory.
+You can run following commands in the project's directory. (cd to root file path)

   1. To run pipeline for cleaning data and storing in database
-$ python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db
+$ python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/dis_res.db
   2. To run ML pipeline that trains and saves the classifier
-$ python models/train_classifier.py data/DisasterResponse.db models/model.pkl
+$ python model/train_classifier.py data/dis_res.db model/model.pkl
   3. To run web app cd to app directory and execute
 $ python run.py
   4. To open web app go to http://0.0.0.0:3001/